This post may contain affiliate links. Please read my disclosure for more info.

 - Adjust distance: When running without my iPhone, the Apple Watch may record a slightly incorrect distance.
 Especially when I run pushing a stroller, which alters my stride and thus Apple Watch’s ability to correctly determine distance.
 I’d like to be able to adjust the distance after the fact.

-- Spoken updates: I’d like to Apple Watch or iPhone to give me spoken updates during the run, so I don’t have to look at the watch.
+- Spoken updates: I’d like Apple Watch or iPhone to give me spoken updates during the run, so I don’t have to look at the watch.

 Apple Watch Sport – the ugly